-Gross income is the sum of all incomes received from providing services to clients, before any deductions, taxes, and other expenses.
+Gross income is the sum of all incomes received from providing services to clients before deductions, taxes, and other expenses.

-On the other hand, net income is the profit attributable to a business or individual after subtracting expenses.
+On the other hand, net income is the profit attributable to a business or individual after subtracting all expenses.
 For a company, net income is calculated by subtracting all the business expenses such as taxes due, advertising costs, and interest expenses, plus any eligible deductions like professional and legal fees.

 If the net income is a positive value, it is a profit, but if it is negative, then it shows that the business incurred a loss.

-If the difference between gross profit and net income is significantly high, it shows that the business incurs a lot of expenses.
+If the difference between gross profit and net income is significantly high, it shows that the business incurs many expenses.
 In such a situation, the business should review its expenses to eliminate unnecessary expenses and reduce necessary expenses.

 For an individual, net income is the income earned after deducting state and federal taxes, social security taxes, health insurance, etc.